NelsonCC1812/excercise-care/README.md

  ### Comments <div id='comments'>

- The time was very limited, so I could't work as I would like, the attention to details, the interactivite of the front-end the testing of the inputs, etc. With more time I would do a better job.
+ * The time was very limited, so I could't work as I would like, the attention to details, the interactivite of the front-end the testing of the inputs, etc. With more time I would do a better job.

+ * Heroku server shutdowns every 30 min, so the application will charge very slow first time, after that, it will load very fast.